Three (and a half). Count 'em. 3 1/2. Plus some tips and hints for your ecommerce chat service.

 - It's modern.
 And it is finding ways to mesh perfectly with the internet habits of old and young generations alike.

-E-Commerce is an awesome example of how tech is changing the way we shop.
+E-Commerce is an awesome example of how tech is changing the way we shop and we've talked a lot about tips to increase conversions and reap the benefits of optimisation.

 But despite its popularity, there is no escaping that ecommerce can be a bit robotic, a bit too efficient.